 In these cases, you could hire a third-party consultant to help with implementation.
 However, third-party consultants add extra costs—extra costs you weren’t anticipating.
 Further, third-party consultants, even though they know the ins and outs of the software can’t fix fundamental problems.

 There are always costs involved when implementing new software but beware of the money trap.
 If you buy cheap and the software doesn’t provide value to your business development, it doesn’t matter the bargain price you paid, you’ve wasted your money.

 Fatal Flaw #4: Ignoring the Difficulty of Use

 Who in your company will be initially responsible for finding which software to evaluate?
 If it is an IT person, they most likely have a higher understanding of how the software should work but that doesn’t mean your estimators will.
 Buying a software that is too difficult for the users costs precious time for all of your resources.
 Estimators will spend more time on the phone with support than building estimates or IT will spend longer on training and solving problems rather than keeping your technology infrastructure running.
 As they say, time is money, do you really want to pull your estimators off the job and lose productivity?
-DESTINI Estimator includes a full implementation team with on-going support to make your lives easier so your company continues to run smoothly.
+DESTINI Estimator includes a full implementation team with ongoing support to make your lives easier, so your company continues to run smoothly.

 We know too well that sometimes our needs and our wants are two totally different things.
 You don’t just want the job done.
 You want the job done right.
 Nothing is more important for the AEC industry than that.
-That’s why it is important to narrow your choices down to those niche software companies like Beck Technology that specializes in your specific need.
+That’s why it is important to narrow your choices down to those niche software companies like Beck Technology that specialize in your specific need.